TU-Berlin-DIMA/i2/README.md

 Please notice that all notebooks require special Zeppelin features.
 Thus, **you must use our Zeppelin fork**.

 All examples use the [DEBS 2013 Grand Challenge](http://dl.acm.org/citation.cfm?id=2488283) dataset, which has to be **stored in the Zeppelin root directory**.

+The Flink code is part of the respective Zeppelin Notebooks.
+Thus, you can find all our Flink operators included in the JSON files in the Notebooks directory.

 The following examples are provided: